-Redirect-on-write storage snapshots are similar to copy-on-write, but writes are redirected to storage that is provisioned for snapshots, eliminating the need for two writes.
+Redirect-on-write storage snapshots are similar to copy-on-write, but write operations are redirected to storage that's provisioned for snapshots, eliminating the need for two writes.
 Redirect-on-write snapshots write only changed data instead of a copy of the original data.
-When a snapshot is deleted, that data needs to be copied and made consistent on the original volume.
-Creation of more storage snapshots complicates original data access along with the snapshot data.
+When a snapshot is deleted, that data must be copied and made consistent on the original volume.
+The creation of additional storage snapshots complicates original data access along with the snapshot data.

 VMware snapshots copy a virtual machine disk file and can restore a virtual machine (VM) to a specific point in time if a failure occurs.
 VMware snapshot technology is used in VMware virtual environments and is often deleted within an hour.
-VMware administrators take multiple snapshots of a VM, creating multiple, point-in-time restore points.
-When a VMware snapshot is taken, any writeable data becomes read-only.
+Administrators can take multiple snapshots of a VM, creating multiple, point-in-time restore points.
+When a snapshot is taken, any writeable data becomes read-only.

 Continuous data protection

-There are a number of benefits to using storage snapshots as part of a larger backup strategy.
-Snapshots provide quicker and easier access to data and can be leveraged by backup applications to enable features like instant recovery.
-But while storage snapshot technology is a helpful supplement to a backup plan, it is not considered a full replacement for a traditional backup.
+There are several benefits to using storage snapshots as part of a larger backup strategy.
+Snapshots are a quick and easy point-in-time recovery and can be used by backup applications to enable features such as instant recovery.
+Although storage snapshot technology is a helpful supplement to a backup plan, it isn't considered a full replacement for a traditional backup.

 There are several reasons why snapshots shouldn't be used as an alternative to backups.
 First, snapshots can negatively affect a system's performance.
 This is especially true of differencing disk snapshots.
 Each time a snapshot is created, an additional differencing disk is created.
 The system's read performance diminishes with the creation of each additional differencing disk.